ajLapid718/YahooFantasyBasketballScript/README.md

 Aside from all of that, you've got what you came for!
 Now if you know you'll be busy or if you anticipate being on vacation for a while, you can run this script so that your active players are on board.
 Maybe you can just draft all 13 players and set your lineup for the rest of the year...that'd be interesting.
 Maybe you'll bench all of your players knowing that you've secured a win and don't want to jeopardize percentages or turnovers.
 In any case, I hope all of this contributes to your journey, despite how lengthy it turned out to be.
 On one final note, I like to believe that lightweight automation is not necessarily supposed to be faster or better than what a person can do.
 The primary point is for the computer to shoulder a person's tasks for any reason the user justifies.
 It's nice to have optimized speeds, but the main intent is simply to get the job done on one's behalf.

 One last thing, for real.
 You will notice that the three folders containing the three scripts have differing compositions.
 What I mean is: bench_all_players separates the login process, the get info process, and the benching process.
 On the other hand, the full version is ran as one long script.
 Conversely, the lite version has helper functions and a main function with a tagline at the bottom that is necessary for it to run, which is not necessary when running one long script like the full version.
 The code can certainly be refactored (revised).
 It's been said that it's important to write the code for two people in mind: yourself and your audience (which can include your future self).
 Exploring the setup of each file could introduce concepts of Do-Not-Repeat-Yourself (DRY), Separation of Concerns, and Single-Responsibility-Principle (SRP)...among other design patterns, principles, and techniques.
 Carry those observations with you moving forward, please!
 Note: I'm not necessarily claiming I am implementing the top-tier best practices, but what you notice for yourself could positively spur questions about how to organize and cleanup one's code.
-Other than that, take care.
+That's that, take care.

 ###### Best,
 ###### Allan James Lapid